If ever there were an excuse to gather with your pals in the street, start a ceilidh, gorge on haggis and sip on mulled wine, Hogmanay is it.

 Where is Hogmanay?

-Edinburgh’s Hogmanay events start on 30 December with its annual Torchlight Procession, and ends on 25 January 2019 with Message from the Skies.
+Edinburgh’s Hogmanay events usually start on December 30 with its annual Torchlight Procession, and ends on January 25.

 Although the exact locations of events change year to year, most occur in or around Princes Street Gardens, the Waverley train station, The Mound, McEwan Hall, the Royal Mile, and Calton Hill.

-On 31 December Lothian Buses will be offering a Hogmanay Ticket for £5 (this will permit unlimited travel from 6pm on 31 December - 4am on 1 January).
+On New Year's Eve Lothian Buses have previously offered a Hogmanay Ticket for £5 (this permits unlimited travel from 6pm on December 31 - 4am on January 1).

 Better yet, you can also off-set the carbon produced by your journey to Edinburgh when purchasing event tickets.
 Find out more here about how to do that.